-Understanding or teaching COP.
-Component-oriented programming is not very used compared to object-oriented programming which is actually the dominant paradigm.
-Although most of COLs are still research prototypes, there is a need to explain, teach and demonstrate what is component-oriented programming using simple and uniform languages as Picolo [33], BoxScript [32] or Scl.
-Picolo and Boxscript are frameworks respectively written in Python and Java.
+Understanding or teaching COP: COP is not much used compared to object-oriented programming which is actually the dominant paradigm.
+Although most of COLs are still research prototypes, there is a need to explain, teach, and demonstrate what is COP using simple and uniform languages as Picolo [13], BoxScript [14] or SCL.
+Picolo and Boxscript are frameworks, respectively, written in Python and Java.

-Software architecture.
-Expressing software architecture in terms of connected components is the main objective of architecture description languages (ADLs) [35].
+Software architecture: Expressing software architecture in terms of connected components is the main objective of architecture description languages (ADLs) [55].
 Most of actual features such as component, port, interface, connector have been originally proposed by ADLs.
 However, most of ADLs are not programming languages.
+For example,

-For example, WRIGHT [5] is an ADL based on the formal language called CSP.
+WRIGHT [4] is an ADL based on the formal language called CSP.
 Although a WRIGHT description is formally defined, it is not executable and must be re-written using a programming language.

-Separation of concerns.
-Separate concerns in different modularity entity is important on the one hand for reuse (a well modularized concern can be reused) and on the other hand for software architecture evolution (there is no scattered code).
-Separating concerns is difficult either in object-oriented and component-oriented languages.
-Aspect-oriented languages, such as AspectJ [29] or HyperJ [27] provide a suitable solution to tackle this issue by integrating some new features (aspect, advice, ...) in existing object-oriented language such as Java.
-Component-oriented languages extensions have also been proposed.
-Symmetrical approaches, such as FAC [45] or Fractal-AOP [17] seems to be more interesting than others because aspects are regular components.
+Separation of concerns: Separate concerns in different modularity entity is important on one hand for reuse (a well modularized concern can be reused) and on the other hand for software architecture evolution (there is no scattered code).
+Separating concerns is difficult either in object-oriented languages and COLs.
+Aspect-oriented languages, such as AspectJ [42] or HyperJ [43] provide a suitable solution to tackle this issue by integrating some new features (aspect, advice, . . .) in existing object-oriented language such as Java.
+COL extensions have also been proposed.
+Symmetrical approaches, such as FAC [46] or Fractal-AOP [45] seem to be more interesting than others because aspects are regular components.
 The specificity of SCL is that nothing is written in a component (no special interface has to be implemented).
-The architect decides to use a component as an aspect component and uses the special connector AdviceConnector.
-Scl does not support all AOP features because we think that some of them break the component encapsulation.
+The architect decides to use a component as an aspect component and uses the special connector ADVICECONNECTOR.
+SCL does not support all AOP features because we think that some of them break the component encapsulation.

-11 Conclusion and future work
+11. Conclusion and future work

-Component-oriented programming will be only possible if new languages are proposed with concepts and mechanisms that enable the unanticipated connection of independently developed software components.
-In this paper, we have presented SCL a simple, uniform and concrete component-oriented language.
-The SCL core results from a study of existing languages and of a selection of features that seemed fundamentals.
+COP will be only possible if new languages are proposed with concepts and mechanisms that enable the unanticipated connection of independently developed software components.
+In this paper, we have presented SCL a simple, uniform, and concrete COL. The SCL core results from a study of existing languages and of a selection of features that seemed fundamentals.
 SCL also proposes its own mechanisms such as a general connection mechanism based on connectors.
 Connectors are useful to solve component connection problems.
 In SCL, it is possible to create a wide variety of connections: standard required/provided connections, "aspect-like" connections and "publish/subcribe" connections without requiring any code in components thanks to component properties.
 Properties are declared by the programmer and represent external state of components.
 A software architect is then able to express connections based on properties notifications.